 Brazilian music is a well kept secret and it seems few outside its tropical boarder are aware that it boasts a far more extensive variety than the classic Bossa Nova and Samba.
 These are my top picks from the crème de la crème of contemporary Brazilian Legends.

-Casually slip on these bad boys at your next dinner party/ massive rave and dupe your guests with your cultural prowess.
+Casually play this at your next dinner party/ massive rave and dupe your guests with your cultural prowess.

 Your can access my Spotify playlist here and scroll down for a brief low-down on the artists.
 If you fancy, use the info to add even more to your exotic allure.